 The Trustees consider that the Trust is a going concern.
-The 3 - 5 year forecasts have been considered by the Board and all academies presented a balanced budget for the upcoming financial year 2021/2022.
+The 3 - 5 year forecasts have been considered by the Board.
+Most academies presented a balanced budget for the upcoming financial year 2022/2023.
+For those which were unable to balance their budget the Board has assessed the individual circumstances causing the negative position and is assured of the measures in place to mitigate any forecasted deficits and that the cumulative impact can be managed by the Trust without materially impacting on its financial stability.
 The Trust is careful to include contingencies in the budget process including pay increases, pay increments, pension contributions and inflation.